DO NOT USE YOUR PERSONAL CREDIT CARD TO FINANCE YOUR BUSINESS

 - Higher balances with credit cards have a negative effect on your credit score and can make it difficult to qualify for business funding later on.

 - You may be personally liable when using personal credit cards for your business.

 - It’s easy to get maxed out and you can accumulate debt quickly that can be difficult to overcome.

-Before using a personal credit card for to fund your business, consider a business loan.
-Many lenders offer short-term or long-term business loans depending on what your needs are, and most times like with equipment financing, it uses the same assets that you are purchasing as collateral for the loan.
+Before using a personal credit card for to fund your business, consider business funding.
+Many funders offer short-term or long-term business funding depending on what your needs are, and most times like with equipment financing, it uses the same assets that you are purchasing as collateral for the funding.